As Google changes the way that it lays out its local search results, the fight for organic visibility in the local space becomes harder and harder.

 Local Citations are vital for proving to the Search Engines that your business has a local presence, provides additional pathways for users and search engines to find and review your business, and allows additional avenues for your business to communicate and build relationships with users.

-The name, address, phone number, and website of any external citation should match the information on the website exactly.
+The Name, Address, Phone Number, and Website (NAP-W) of any external citation should match the information on the website exactly.
 If your business if names “Phil’s Car Parts Co.”, that is how it should appear on all the local citations mentioning your business.
 Even if the name is close, like “Phil’s Car Parts Company”, if the name does not match exactly, your organic local presence can suffer as a result.

 There are tools and services out there, like Moz Local and Yext Listings, that can help you maintain your business listing so that they match.
 Moz also has a free business auditing tool that lets you check your local listings for incorrect, old, or mismatched citation data.